White Bean Ragout

-This might be my favorite recipe of the summer.
-It’s a quick ragout of hearty white beans and sweet summer tomatoes in a robustly flavored broth.
-I love how the tomatoes — just barely cooked — burst in your mouth when you bite into them, and how fresh basil, mint and a splash of balsamic vinegar liven the dish up.
+This quick ragout of white beans and sweet summer tomatoes in a robustly flavored broth might just be my favorite recipe of the summer.
+The tomatoes — just barely cooked — burst in your mouth when you bite into them, and fresh herbs and a splash of balsamic vinegar liven the dish up.
 Serve it as a meatless main course, ideally with toasted garlic bread for sopping up the broth, or as a side dish to grilled meat.

-I suggest using dried beans if you can (it’s hardly any more work than putting them on the stove and forgetting about them) but canned will work fine in a pinch.
+I suggest using dried beans if you can — it’s hardly any more work than putting them on the stove and forgetting about them — but canned will work fine in a pinch.
 Just be sure to use a brand you’re familiar with.
-I’ve had good results with Goya, but others — particularly the organic brands — can be downright mushy because they don’t contain any firming agents.
-Basically, if you want beans with a nice bite to them and wish to avoid the additives, the only way is to soak and cook the beans yourself.
+I’ve had good results with Goya, but others (particularly the organic brands) can be downright mushy because they don’t contain any firming agents.
+If you want beans with a nice bite to them and wish to avoid the additives, the only way is to soak and cook the beans yourself.

 Begin by cooking the onions in olive oil until soft and translucent.
 Add the garlic (I always use my garlic press) and cook for a minute more.